opendocsg/slw-judgments-backfill/2003_SGHC_180/report.md

  The Court may, on such terms as it thinks just, set aside or vary any judgment entered in pursuance of this Order.

 11\.
 The principles which must be borne in mind when exercising the discretionary power under O 13 r 8 to set aside a default judgment have been considered by the courts on numerous occasions.
-In _Abdul Gaffer v Chua Kwang Yong_ [1995] 1 SLR 484, 488, Chao Hick Tin J, as he then was, who delivered the judgement of the Court of Appeal, said:
+In _Abdul Gaffer v Chua Kwang Yong_ <span class="citation">[1995] 1 SLR 484</span>, 488, Chao Hick Tin J, as he then was, who delivered the judgement of the Court of Appeal, said:

  We now turn to consider the principles upon w hich the court should exercise its discretion under O 13 r